 And then the movie makes a big shift tonally that affects the rest of the series.
 Where The Matrix got most of its social currency out of being and looking cool, the sequel decides to ditch much of the cool factor in favour of a more epic feel to the movie.
 Thus the techno-pop soundtrack gets replaced with a more orchestral score.
 And where once there was cool stylistic shots and a story that moved at breakneck pace, we now get several long sequences of cryptic speechifying whether it is from councils, from advisors like the Oracle, from villains both old and new, or from our main characters themselves.
 Neo, from being our everyman entry into a strange world now becomes a distant and unrelatable mythic figure.

-The transition in tone is at best clumsy but halfway through the movie once the change has set in the movie begins to work on its own terms as a fantasy epic.
+The transition in tone is at best clumsy but once the change has set in the movie begins to work on its own terms as a fantasy epic.
 And whatever problems the movie has in this regard is helped immensely with the action sequences.
 Even though the larger series shifts tone, the Wachowskis wisely maintain their distinct style when it comes to the action set-pieces.
 In fact it is not an exaggeration to say that this movie has some of the best action set-pieces of the series whether it’s the duel between Neo and Seraph (Collin Chou), the multi-weapon fight against the Merovingian, or the climactic freeway chase that closes the second act.

 The second problem of the movie is that it also feels painfully incomplete from a narrative standpoint.
 Not one character in this film has a complete character arc.
 The closest one who does have that is Neo with his quest to get to the source of the Matrix but even that is revealed to be a red herring at the end.
 Meanwhile the other two members of the original trio see no real character development in this instalment.
 Morpheus basically spins the wheels in the rouge captain role (while simultaneously seeing his thoughts about Neo devolve from sage wisdom to basic religious zealotry).
 The great tragedy however is that Trinity, who was without a doubt the breakout star of the original, simply fades into the background here as Neo’s girlfriend.
 Heck, the great drama for Trinity is that she has to sit out a mission because Neo asked her to.
 And the new main character Niobe (Jada Pinkett Smith) isn’t given much to do except to brood.